AshanGL/AI-Assistant-ChatBot/README.md

 ![loginagain](./Images/06.JPG)

--After succsessfully login, it will navigate to main ChatBot UI.
+- After succsessfully login, it will navigate to main ChatBot UI.

 ### **Create DB**